m3talstorm/foe-bot/README.md

-# FoE-Bot
+# FoE Bot

-A simple bot to do automate the main functions of FoE
+A simple bot to do automate the main functions of [Forge of Empires](https://en0.forgeofempires.com/page/)

+*Purely educational and to fuel curiosity*

 - git clone https://github.com/m3talstorm/foe-bot.git